 One study shows that 88% of consumers trust online reviews as much as a recommendation from a family member or close friend and 85% of consumers claim to read up to 10 reviews about a local business.

-People fear making the wrong choice.
-They want to know who they're dealing with and feel secure their choices.
+People want to know who they're dealing with and feel secure their choices.
 Online reviews flow so freely on Google and social media, it's easier than ever to see if people think an accounting firm is worth its salt, or not.

 There are a few things you can do to get more people talking about your firm: